khaledmustafa91/chat/README.md

 ```

 **Message**

-Create a new message for a spaciefic appliaction to spacific chat
+Create a new message for a specific application to specific chat

 ```
 POST /applications/:application_token/chats/:chat_number/messages